 Ensemble Musikfabrik also has a YouTube channel with some performances of Cage, Xenakis, Feldman and others including this gem by Enno Poppe.
 It's also available on cd.

-NDR Klassik.
-Another excellent German channel (Mahler, Beethoven, Haydn, Brahms, Bruckner, Stravinsky, Schumann, Ravel, but also American composers such as Gershwin, Copland and Bernstein).
+ARD Klassik.
+The various German public broadcasting channels, NDR, WDR and SWR, recently merged their classical music YouTube channels.
+It features superb concerts by all the usual suspects (Mahler, Beethoven, Haydn, Brahms, Bruckner, Stravinsky, Schumann, Ravel etc.), but also American composers such as Gershwin, Copland and Bernstein).
 Here's a recording of John Adams' "Fearful Symmetries".

-If you subscribe to YouTube Premium or have Adblocker installed I highly recommend gɹinblat, otherwise the concert will be interrupted by commercials, which is supremely annoying.
-It’s a wonderful channel for discovering new music.
+If you subscribe to YouTube Premium or have Adblocker installed I highly recommend gɹinblat and sister channel grinblɐt, otherwise the concert will be interrupted by commercials, which is supremely annoying.
+Both are wonderful channels for discovering new music.

 Anna Thorvaldsdóttir: Catamorphosis by the NDR Elbphilharmonie.